kwonus/Quelle/Quelle-AVX.md

 **NOTES:**

-- Both @absorb and @expand also work with command history.
+- @absorb also works with command history.
-- he two built-in specialized macro invocations ( $\* and $0 ) cannot be deleted or overwritten.
+- The two built-in specialized macro invocations ( $\* and $0 ) cannot be deleted or overwritten.

-**REVIEW SEARCH HISTORY**
+**REVIEW HISTORY and/or MACRO DEFINITIONS**

-*@review* gets the user's search activity for the current session.
+*@history* reveals your previous activity.
 To show the last ten searches, type:

-*@review*
+*@history*

-To show the last three searches, type:
+To reveal the last three searches, type:

-*@review* 3
+*@history* 3

-To show the last twenty searches, type:
+To reveal the last twenty searches, type:

-*@review* 20
+*@history* 20

-To show the last twenty searches using date ranges, type any of:
+To reveal activity using date ranges, type any of:

-*@review* after since 2023/07/04
+*@history* since 2023/07/04

-*@review* until 2023/07/04
+*@history* until 2023/07/04

-*@review* after 2023/07/04 until 2024/07/04
+*@history* since 2023/07/04 until 2024/07/04

-*@review* 20 after 2023/07/04 until 2024/07/04
+*@history* 20 since 2023/07/04 until 2024/07/04

 All ranges are inclusive.
 Therefore, commands on July 4th would also be included.

 **INVOKE**

 The *invoke* command works for command-history works exactly the same way as it does for macros.
-After issuing a *@review* command, the user might receive a response as follows.
+After issuing a *@history* command, the user might receive a response as follows.

-*@review*
+*@history*

 1>  @set %span = 7